abhivp/ai_wf_capstone/README.md

  ai_wf_capstone_summary.pptx

- Note - On windows 10, may face issue with port not being bind to IP.
-Flask API to run on Linux.
-On windows faced issues with with port not being bind to IP

 The following questions are being evaluated as part of the peer review submission:

 1. Are there unit tests for the API?